edincubator/edi-doc/doc/source/big-data-stack/tools/spark2.rst

 Yelp example
 ............

-First, we will load the sample file yelp_business.csv and get a sample of 10%:
+First, we will load the sample file yelp_business.csv:

 .. code-block:: console